Selenium in biology: Human reproductive system

 Abnormally high or low levels of dietary selenium can have an adverse effect on sperm quality, with a consequent lowering of fertility.

 Mercury poisoning

 Selenium has a protective effect towards mercury toxicity.
 Mercury binds to selenium with high affinity, so this metal can inhibit selenium-dependent enzymes.
 However, increased selenium intake can preserve the enzyme activities, reducing the adverse effects caused by mercury exposure.

 Evolution

 Origin of selenoproteins

-From about three billion years ago, prokaryotics evolved selenoprotein families centering around the selenocysteine machinery.
+From about three billion years ago, prokaryotes evolved selenoprotein families centering around the selenocysteine machinery.
 Several selenoprotein families are known in bacteria, archaea, and eukaryotes, invariably owing to the presence of selenocysteine.
 They protect their host cells from oxidative damage.
 Selenium enzymes are involved in utilization of the small reducing molecules glutathione and thioredoxin, common intracellular antioxidants and redox partners.

 Selenoprotein families of GSH-Px and the deiodinases of eukaryotic cells seem to have a bacterial phylogenetic origin.
 The selenocysteine-containing form occurs in species as diverse as green algae, diatoms, sea urchins, fish, and chickens.